Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 +++

 There is a lot to like about [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/).
-Updates are atomic and if there is something wrong with the newest version you can always roll back.
+Updates are atomic and if there is something wrong with the newest version, you can always roll back.
 You always move between immutable images of your operating system, but that also means that installing packages with `dnf` doesn't work anymore.
-For GUI applications the answer to this is `flatpak` and it's app store [flathub](https://flathub.org/home) For everything else you can enter a mutable Fedora container with the help of [toolbx](https://containertoolbx.org/).
+For GUI applications, the answers to this are `flatpak` and its app store [flathub](https://flathub.org/home).
+For everything else you can enter a mutable Fedora container with the help of [toolbx](https://containertoolbx.org/).
 There, the `dnf` command is readily available and can be used as usual.
 This is convenient for development, but not necessarily outside it.
 Whenever you want to use an installed CLI tool, you now have to enter the toolbx beforehand.
-Also, there are a couple of system directories that are inaccessible inside the container.
+Also, there are a couple of system directories that are inaccessible from within the container.

 # Nix

-Nix is a cross-platform package manager with the [largest repository](https://repology.org/repositories/statistics/total) at the of this writing.
+Nix is a cross-platform package manager with the [largest repository](https://repology.org/repositories/statistics/total) at the time of this writing.
 Like with Silverblue, upgrades in Nix are atomic and can be rolled back.
-The only problem is that Nix expects to be able to store its date at `/nix` which cannot be just created on Silverblue.
+The only problem is that Nix expects to be able to store its date at `/nix`, which cannot simply be created on Silverblue.

 ## Mount `/nix`

-What we can do however is it have the nix store at a different directory and then mount this directory at `/nix`.
+What we can do however, is to have the nix store at a different directory and then mount this directory at `/nix`.
-First we add a systemd [service unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html) which ensures that the directory `/nix` is present.
+First, we add a systemd [service unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html) which ensures that the directory `/nix` is present.
 For that, the service has to temporarily disable the immutability of `/` with `chattr`.
 Run the following command to create or modify the service.
-Also make sure to replace `YOUR_USER` with your actual username.
+Also, make sure to replace `YOUR_USER` with your actual username.

 ```bash
 $ sudo systemctl edit --full --force ensure-nix-dir.service